msaunby/azure-webapp-demo/doc/README.md

 Note that PlantUML generates diagrams from text descriptions, you don't draw the diagrams.
 If you prefer to draw diagrams, these can be done by hand, using a generic drawing package, or with specialized software such as Visual Paradigm.

+## Alternatives

+### Docker Hub

+Docker Hub is a container *registry*, a website where container images are shared with other software developers.